Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 New modern car interior

-This is the worst-case scenario and should only happen if:
+This is the most adverse-case scenario and should only happen if:

 • The transmission has been massively overfilled